 - (1) Amounts shown include cash compensation earned in or for each fiscal year, including amounts received by the executive as well as amounts earned but deferred at the election of the executive. - (2) The value of perquisites and other personal benefits, if any, is not included, because in each instance the aggregate incremental cost to the Company for such benefits was below the Securities and Exchange Commission's ("SEC's") required disclosure thresholds.
 The amounts shown in this column are comprised of payments made under the Company's plans applicable to all employees who are U.S. citizens on international assignments.
 The amounts shown for Mr. Wagner for fiscal years 1994 and 1993 were for tax equalization relating to his overseas assignment which concluded during fiscal year 1990.
-The amounts shown for Mr. Kaminski are comprised of payments for foreign cost of living and exchange rate adjustments, foreign housing costs and domestic housing management, and for tax equalization relating to his overseas assignment which concluded during the 1993 fiscal year. - (3) Deferred stock units referred to as "Career Shares" awarded to executives at the beginning of the indicated fiscal years under the 1990 Deferred Stock Plan, each unit entitling the recipient to receive from the Company one share of Company common stock at or following the end of the applicable deferral period, together with a cash payment equivalent to the dividends which would have accrued on a share of common stock during the deferral period.
+The amounts shown for Mr. Kaminski are comprised of payments for foreign cost of living and exchange rate adjustments, foreign housing costs and domestic housing management, and for tax equalization relating to his overseas assignment which concluded during the 1993 fiscal year. - (3) Deferred stock units referred to as "Career Shares" awarded to executives at the beginning of fiscal years 1993, 1994, and 1995, respectively, under the 1990 Deferred Stock Plan, each unit entitling the recipient to receive from the Company one share of Company common stock at or following the end of the applicable deferral period, together with a cash payment equivalent to the dividends which would have accrued on a share of common stock during the deferral period.
 The deferral period established by the Management Development and Compensation Committee is the earlier of two years following the executive's retirement, disability, or death (but no earlier than two years from the grant date), subject to acceleration by this Committee upon a change in control of the Company as defined in the plan.
-Under the latter $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left$ circumstances, the Committee may determine to pay the units in cash in an amount prescribed by a plan formula defining stock value.
+Under the latter circumstances, the Committee may determine to pay the units in cash in an amount prescribed by a plan formula defining stock value.
 Amounts reported in the Table are based on the grant date market values of \$46.25 per share for the fiscal year 1995 awards, \$39.13 per share for the fiscal year 1994 awards, and \$44.38 per share for the fiscal year 1993 awards (the mean of the high and low sale prices as reported on NYSE Composite Transactions, for the date indicated), without giving effect to the diminution of value attributable to the nontransferability, absence of voting rights and other features and restrictions applicable to such units.
 As of September 30, 1995, Mr. Wagner held an aggregate of 26,500 units valued at \$1,389,594; Mr. Agger held 4,600 units valued at \$241,213; Mr. Gadomski held 6,900 units valued at \$361,819; Mr. Kaminski held 8,900 units valued at \$466,694; and Dr. Lovett held 7,200 units valued at \$377,550, such values determined in the same manner as were the amounts in the Table but based on the 1995 fiscal year-end \$52.4375 market value of a share of Company common stock.